brian-silabs/Z3_GatewayHost/application_implementation.md

 ## C Implementation
-Now that our project has its Plugins added, we will need to implement callback functions as well as events By default, all callback implementations go to *project_name*_callbacks.c file We will work there in this example
+Now that our project has its Plugins added, we will need to implement callback functions as well as events By default, all callback implementations go to *project_name*_callbacks.c file

+However we will let its default implementation in this example

 -   Build and Run the generated binary located in ./build/exe